-As a career coach, she meets with clients face to face to gain an in-depth understanding of their background and interests, which includes going back to childhood memories and dreams of their desired future.
+She meets with each client face-to-face to gain an in-depth understanding of their background and interests, which includes going back to childhood memories and dreams of their desired future.
 Discussions cover prior job history, perceived successes, and the failures from which much is learned.

 “Dr Harkness’ process immersed me in an exciting journey of hope, adventure, and self-discovery.
-My search has culminated in a truly meaningful and financially rewarding career.” – Nancy
+My search has culminated in a truly meaningful and financially rewarding career.” ~Nancy

-- Self-Assessment – who am I?
+- Self-Assessment – Who am I?
 What can I do?

 - Career Exploration – Where can I do it?
 What’s out there?